RobiTheGit/DuplicateFilesDetector/README.md

 ['Rom.bin', 'Rom2.bin']
 ```

-if there are no duplacite files, it'll print `No Duplicate files`
+if there are no duplicate files, it'll print `No Duplicate files`